 Plants, flowers, branches, driftwood, shells, rocks and wood used inside your home brings the ultimate layer of beauty that will complete the space.
 I love plants to add life and texture to a room and also to clean the air of toxins.
 If you enjoy collections of shells or rocks or other bits of nature, collect them together in beautiful jars, vases, trays or bowls so that they make more of an impact and feel less cluttery than if they were spread around the room.

 After you've added in texture and meaning to your room, stand back and look at it with a critical eye.
 You may even want to take a photo to look at it so you can see the space more objectively.
-See if there's anything that needs edited out.
+See if there's anything that needs edited out - make sure that too much 'stuff' hasn't crept back in.
 I always need to edit some things out even after I think I'm done.
 Check to make sure there isn't anything that seems off balance or out of place.
 The final look at the overall room should give you that "ahh" feeling like you want to curl up and stay there forever.

 Now you've finished your room!
 Enjoy.